 Why Is Forex Trading Profitable for Some Clients Only?

 The randomness principle does not hold true because trading involves fees and other charges.
 If Forex zero-sum game really existed, even distribution could be expected.
-However, a retail trader needs to pay for their access to the market.
+However, retail trader needs to pay for their access to the market.
 This includes spreads or commissions (depending on the broker) to open and close a position.
 Overnight trades that remain open after 5 pm EST also require a fee.

 How Do You Lose Money In Forex Trading?